calway/Metro-UI-CSS/source/components/v-menu/README.md

 The Vertical Menu (v-menu) component provides a vertical navigation menu with support for dropdown items, icons, hotkeys, and dividers.

+## Dependencies

+This component has no JavaScript dependencies as it's a CSS-only component.

 ## Usage

 ```html